estebanmv/Random-Sampling-Extremal-POVMs/README.md

   -s  The number of random samplings.

-  -o  Option of the problem to calculate: CohPlusTher or Qubit.
+  -o  Option of the problem to calculate: CohPlusTherGamma, CohPlusTherGaussian or Qubit.
+  This includes the Cooherent and Thermal mix using a Gamma distribution, using a Gaussian distribution and the Qubit case.

   -h  The angle eta in the case of choosing the Qubit case.